Frequently Asked Questions

 Can I use this scholarship for summer semester?

 Tuition waivers are generally used for fall and spring semesters.
-However, if your circumstances are such that attending summer semester is an important part of your academic plan, then please contact the WSU Financial Aid & Scholarship Office.
+However, if your circumstances are such that attending summer semester is an important part of your academic plan, then please contact the WSU Financial Aid & Scholarship Office to discuss your goals.